wlonk/arcadia/index.rst

 *A game of magic, manners, and madness in Jane Austen's England.*

-.. sidebar:: What am I looking for here?
+.. topic:: What am I looking for here?

    I've got a couple questions for readers.